 - Screen 5.
 Thank the lead for their time at the end of the call.

 Next, build each screen.
 In the first screen, build a gallery of leads that need to be called.
 In the second, use labels to title the screen and provide the call script, while using controls like radio buttons to capture whether it is a good time for the person to talk.
 If it is, use conditional logic to enable a button to navigate to the next screen and if not, reveal a script on the same screen to attempt to schedule a call back with the customer.
 Similarly, define your call script across subsequent screens.

 Finally, define navigation across screens.
 In this example, in addition to navigating through the screens sequentially, you might want to navigate the user from the second screen to the last screen (the end of the script thanking the lead for their time) if the lead is not interested in having a conversation.

 To make this app available to users, publish the app.
 Consider how such a scenario might be transformed through the availability of a standalone app that provides call scripts and supports quick data entry.

-Imagine you want to embed this experience in Dynamics 365 for Sales.
-To do this, begin with creating an iframe on a Dynamics 365 for Sales form.
+Imagine you want to embed this experience in Dynamics 365 Sales.
+To do this, begin with creating an iframe on a Dynamics 365 Sales form.
 Next, navigate to the Apps section from the PowerApps menu, select the app you just published, copy the web link under the Details tab and paste it as the URL for the iframe.

 Dialog replacement FAQ